On some notions of rank for matrices over tracts: Relative notions of rank

+Recall that by \Cref{ex:VecCov Examples} the $\F_2$-covectors of $M$ are given by the row space of this matrix and the $\F_2$-vectors are given by the null space.
+By \Cref{thm:Circuits from Covectors}, $M'$ has the $\F_2$-circuit $(0,1,1,1)$.
+Note that $(0,1,1,1)$ is not a covector of $M'$, but it is a covector of $\varphi_*(M')$ (recall that the null set of $\K$ contains all sums with more than one non-zero entry). \end{ex}

-What goes wrong in the previous example is that the natural map $\Cov(M') \to \Cov(\varphi_* (M'))$ is not surjective.
+What goes wrong in the previous example is that the natural map $\Cov(M') \to \Cov(\varphi_* (M'))$ (i.e., the one given by applying $\varphi$ elementwise to the covectors of $M'$) is not surjective.
 We now show that when the map on covectors is surjective, the situation is nicer.
 For this, it is convenient to introduce the following definition:

 \begin{df} A homomorphism $\varphi : F' \to F$ of tracts is {\bf epic}\footnote{Not to be confused with the category-theoretic usage of the word ``epic'', which simply means an epimorphism.} if the natural map $\CapVec(M') \to \CapVec(\varphi_* (M'))$ is surjective for every $F'$-matroid $M'$.
 (By duality, this holds iff the natural map $\Cov(M') \to \Cov(\varphi_* (M'))$ is surjective for every $F'$-matroid $M'$.) \end{df}